anthony-df-nguyen/googlePhotosScraper-Vercel/README.md

   <li>Make a GET request to {yourverceldomainhere}/api/{shortAlbumURL}</li>
   <li>The shortAlbumURL is obtained as follows:</li>
   <ul>
-    <li>Your full public google photos album should have a long url that looks like this: https://photos.google.com/share/lotsoflettersandnumbers123123?key=keyhere
+    <li>Your full public google photos album should have a long url that looks something like this: https://photos.google.com/share/lotsoflettersandnumbers123123?key=keyhere
 </li>
 <li>Cut out only the the stuff after the 'share/' part.
 Use this as the endpoint of the /api/ path </li>
   </ul>